AMH: what it is, levels by age and anti-Müllerian hormone testing

 If you are in the process of finding a pregnancy or simply thinking about having a child, you must have heard of antimüllerian hormone or AMH.
-We will explain how it plays an important role in female fertility and can help you achieve your goal of becoming pregnant.
+In this blog, we talk to Dr. Alejandra García-Villalba about the important role of AMH in female fertility and why it can help you fulfil your desire to get pregnant.

 Discovered in 1950, AMH is a glycoprotein hormone produced in the ovaries and testicles.
 Its role is to suppress the development of the Müller ducts to develop the fallopian tubes and uterus in women.
 AMH is also a factor contributing to the differential regulation of gonadotropins (LH and FSH).
 Indeed, LH causes ovulation in women and FSH controls the menstrual cycle and egg production, and are essential for normal growth, sexual development and reproduction.
 AMH therefore controls the production of ovarian follicles and can provide information about fertility or help detect certain hormonal diseases.